Everything You Need to Know About Water Softeners

 How much salt should be in my water softener?

 Salt consumption varies with the type of softener used.
 Intelligent softeners like Vesta use the least amount of softener salt, due to customized cycles that match the household.
 Units from big box stores use salt indiscriminately based on pre-programmed rates, which can be wasteful and negatively impact water quality.
 Typically, there is an electronic meter on the softener system that measures the levels of minerals and salt by water volume.
-If a household experiences increased salt consumption with the same water usage, that indicates a problem with the softener system.
+If your household experiences increased salt consumption with the same water usage, that indicates a problem with the softener system.
 Similarly, decreased consumption can be an issue, as well.

 How long does water softener salt last?